 Step 3: Measure the distance.
 Before tying the knot, measure the distance between the two trees you plan to hang the hammock.
 Make sure to add a little extra length to account for sag in the hammock.

 Step 4: Tie the knot.
-There are several knots you can use to tie your hammock to a tree, but the simplest and most effective is the bowline knot.
+You can use several knots to tie your hammock to a tree, but the simplest and most effective is the bowline knot.

 Here’s how to tie a bowline knot: